Updated 11/16/22, 5:00 p.m.

 Aldi Home Delivery-Through Instacart (Online grocery order, delivery to your home)

-USDA Food Group Recommendations – FREE US Department of Agriculture website for choosing the right foods based on age, weight, height, sex and activity level.
+USDA Food Group Recommendations – US Department of Agriculture website for choosing the right foods based on age, weight, height, sex and activity level.

 Healthy Eating – FREE online learning games on healthy eating and nutrition.
 Good for children and teens.